JBennett22/Drum-Kit/README.md

 # Drum-Kit
-A local website that simulates a drum.
+A website that simulates a drum.

 Guide:
 Navigate to deployments and open the link to view the drum kit.